Bronchiolitis in Children

 - Loss of appetite

 These symptoms often last about a week.
 They may look like other health problems.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+Make sure your child sees their healthcare provider for a diagnosis.

 How is bronchiolitis diagnosed in a child?